magepages/mpdocs/docs/better-wishlist/index.md

 ### 4. API

-Mageplaza Better Wishlist supports using REST API to perform certain actions: getting wishlist categories, creating new wishlist categories, adding items to categories, etc. Find more details of available request [in this page](https://documenter.getpostman.com/view/10589000/TVsye5AH).
+Mageplaza Better Wishlist supports using REST API to perform certain actions: getting wishlist categories, creating new wishlist categories, adding items to categories, etc. Find more details of available requests [in this page](https://documenter.getpostman.com/view/10589000/TVsye5AH).